4643880/4643880/README.md

 - 👋 Hi, I’m currently working on flutter
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m expert in machine learning
+- 💞️ I have strong grip in python and dart as well as c#
 <!--- - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ... -->